wgtechlabs/unthread-discord-bot/README.md

 **Webhook issues:**

 - Verify the webhook URL is accessible from the internet
+- Ensure events are being queued properly in the Redis webhook queue
-- Check that the `UNTHREAD_WEBHOOK_SECRET` matches your Unthread configuration
+- Check the unthread-webhook-server is processing and queuing events correctly
 - Ensure the Express server is running on the correct port

 **Redis connection problems:**